Why Peace of Mind Is the Real Measure of Success

 That’s why we should never allow our need for acceptance or social standing to overshadow the things that make us feel truly alive.

-There are countless stories of Wall Street executives who quit their jobs to move to the country and live on a farm, or of closet musicians who finally began putting time into their music and eventually became professional musicians.
+There are countless stories of Wall Street executives who quit their jobs to move to the country and live on a farm or of closet musicians who finally began putting time into their music and eventually became professional musicians.

 5. Inner Desires vs. Others’ Expectations

-Similarly, there are many stories of people with deep desires to become actors, but whose fathers were doctors who expected their sons or daughters to follow in their footsteps (“Dead Poets’ Society,” anyone?).
+Similarly, there are many stories of people with deep desires to become actors but whose fathers were doctors who expected their sons or daughters to follow in their footsteps (“Dead Poets’ Society,” anyone?).

-Don’t live your life according to others’ expectations of you; lest you find yourself riddled with resentment and regret by the time you’re 50.
+Don’t live your life according to others’ expectations of you, lest you are riddled with resentment and regret by age 50.

-You may find yourself surrounded by people with whom you once had a lot in common with, but whom no longer understand your priorities or goals.
+You may find yourself surrounded by people you once had a lot in common with but who no longer understand your priorities or goals.

-However, you’ll sleep better and have peace of mind knowing that you’re not cast in a supporting role.
+However, you’ll sleep better and have peace of mind knowing that you’re no longer cast in a supporting role.